 Q: Can I get paid?

 While I am generally okay with models using pictures from a paid shoot for promotional purposes, I generally don't allow the images from a paid shoot to be used on an OnlyFans or Patreon page, or for other commercial purposes.
-In some cases, I may ask you not to post certain images anywhere (e.g. if I've submitted images to a magazine that requires exclusivity).
+In some cases, I may also ask you not to post certain images from a paid shoot anywhere, such as if I've submitted some of the images to a magazine that requires exclusivity.

-That being said, I'm always open to hybrid pay/collab arrangements that involve a reduced rate in exchange for giving you commercial publication rights to some of the images.
+I'm also always open to hybrid pay/collab arrangements that involve a reduced rate in exchange for giving you commercial publication rights to some of the images.

 Q: Who pays expenses like studio or location rental?